outrunnl/dbcollect/README.md

 ### Statspack

-If no AWR usage is detected and no `--force` flag is used, _dbcollect_ checks for STATSPACK data.
+If no AWR usage is detected and no `--force-awr` flag is used, _dbcollect_ checks for STATSPACK data.
 Statspack is not configured by default on Oracle but requires initial setup.

 To setup Statspack, see [Oracle-base: Statspack](https://oracle-base.com/articles/8i/statspack-8i)